graze/blog/_posts/2015-11-24-python-as-a-php-developer.md

+---
+title: "Python as a PHP Developer"
+---

 The majority of the code Iâ€™ve written in my 3 and a half years of professional software development has been PHP.
 Recently I built my first Python web application for a REST JSON API.
 I thought Iâ€™d share my first experience of Python from the perspective of someone whoâ€™s predominantly been a PHP developer.

 - Decorators are awesome!
 They do seem easy to abuse though.